The Neighborhood Speed Watch Program lets you take an active role in helping to change driver behavior in your neighborhood.

 Do not chase, attempt to stop, or apprehend drivers.

-Only those persons completing the participant commitment form and signing the application form may participate in the speed watch study.
-A crowd of people on the sidewalk will only draw the attention of drivers and be counter-productive to the project.
+Only the person who has completed the participant commitment form and signed the application may participate in the speed watch study.
+A crowd of people on the sidewalk will only draw attention and be counter-productive to the project.

-The public may incorrectly assume that you are a representative of the City or a law enforcement officer, or that your actions will result in their receiving a traffic citation.
-You must make it clear that you are acting as a private citizen within the context of a City authorized program.
+The public may incorrectly assume that you are a representative of the City or a law enforcement officer, or that your actions will result in them receiving a traffic citation.
+You must make it clear that you are acting as a private resident within the context of a City-authorized program.

-Download application for the Neighborhood Speed Watch Program
+Download this application for the Neighborhood Speed Watch Program